mvc-png/Human-Insulin-INS-PCR-Primer-Design-Validation/README.md

 | Forward | 20 bp | 59.01°C | 50.0% | 4.00 |
 | Reverse | 20 bp | 58.97°C | 60.0% | 4.00 |
 A Tm difference of 0.04°C, aids in synchronized annealing.

+# Design Strategy & Results
+To ensure high specificity and prevent the amplification of contaminating genomic DNA, the Forward Primer was designed to span an exon-exon junction (located at boundary 41-42).
+Since the forward primer spans an exon junction, it will only bind to fully processed mRNA/cDNA and not amplify genomic DNA contamination making the assay cleaner.